Workshops for Educators

 15 minutes

 • Food is delicious, energy-giving, and connecting.
 But what happens when students receive messaging that the way they eat is wrong?
 For many students, food is a fraught topic as they have received conflicting messages from peers, adults, and media - many of which are steeped in diet culture.
-In this section, we’ll explore how you can encourage students to embrace a way of eating that makes them feel good, and address the role of schools and educators in food and nutrition.
+In this section, we’ll explore how you can encourage students to embrace a way of eating that makes them feel good, and share clear ideas about the role of schools and educators in food and nutrition.

 Book us now